Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    Start dumping packages into the specified file.

    :param FilePath File: The file to dump packages into.
    :param bool Raw: Whether it should dump the raw packages.
-TODO: Is this correct?
    :returns: Whether it started dumping correctly
    :rtype: bool